-This post originally appeared on Simply Designing.
+This post shares how to make a tree stump table and originally appeared on Simply Designing.
 Thanks for hosting me, Ashley!

 - Tree stump or pry bar